Monochrome monitor: Phosphor limitations

 Monochrome monitors are particularly susceptible to screen burn (hence the advent, and name, of the screensaver), because the phosphors used are of very high intensity.

 Another effect of the high-intensity phosphors is an effect known as "ghosting", wherein a dim afterglow of the screen's contents is briefly visible after the screen has been blanked.

 This ghosting effect is deliberate on some monitors, known as "long persistence" monitors.
 These use the relatively long decay period of the phosphor glow to reduce flickering and eye strain.

 In popular culture

-The colour scheme, grid layout of characters, and ghosting effects of the now-obsolete monochrome CRT screens have become an eye-catching visual shorthand for computer-generated text, frequently in "futuristic" settings.
+The color scheme, grid layout of characters, and ghosting effects of the now-obsolete monochrome CRT screens have become an eye-catching visual shorthand for computer-generated text, frequently in "futuristic" settings.
 The opening titles of the first Ghost in the Shell film and the digital rain effect of the Matrix trilogy science fiction films prominently feature computer displays with ghosting green text.

 A similar grid of amber text is used in the science fiction TV show Travelers.

 A free application for Linux terminal software called "Cool Retro Term" is available to accurately emulate old CRT Monochrome terminals for nostalgia or retrocomputing reasons.
 There is also an Xscreensaver hack called phosphor which emulates a long-persistence green screen and can be used as a terminal.

+The Fallout video game series features the Pip-Boy product line, a fictional brand of portable computer that serves as the games’ inventory and status menu.
+Each game defaults to a green phosphor, other than Fallout: New Vegas, which defaults to amber.